Ronia Hill

 Daughter Ora went to Moore School House for six years.
 Ora did most of the cooking.
 She also milked the cow.
 She recalls helping her mother make an apple cake.
 Ronia had the recipe in her head, never wrote it down.
 Ora helped with the plowing at home and helped the neighbors with tobacco.

 Ronia and Stephen gave Ora a table, bed, and feather mattress as wedding presents.
 Ora and F. lived with F's mother.
 They'd go over to Ronia and Stephen's to farm.
-Later F. worked for the State of North Carolina.
+Later, F. worked for the State of North Carolina.
 Ora made quilts and had a quilt that Ronia made.

-Ora and husband both Republicans.
+Ora and her husband were both Republicans.

-Zilphia, Millard's wife made a special coconut cake for the Reunions.
+Zilphia, Millard's wife, made a special coconut cake for the reunions.

 Pearl had black hair.